JotaGalera/petWalk/README.md

 # Pet Walk

-It is a project in order to simulate a virtual pet that grows depending on your daily steps.
+PetWalk is an iOS app project in order to simulate a virtual pet.
+The growth of the pet is based in the daily steps of the trainer.

+Pet has Levels and stats(Life & Strenght).
+When the trainer reaches enough amount of daily steps, the pet level and stats will be increased.

 # Credits: